pvtri96/react-starter/README.md

 These branches consist of:

-- `master`: where the foundation of the workshop are located.
+- `main`: where the foundation of the workshop are located.
 You should be able to find every single documentation related to the workshop here.

 * `learn/{day_number}/{section}`: is the starting point of a specific section provided by the trainer.